Kala ghoda association

 of this area.
 This association has prioritized its conservation tasks and organizes

-nine days) in order to bring attention to the area’s art and architectural heritage.
+for nine days) in order to bring attention to the area’s art and architectural heritage.

 Institutions located here, the galleries, patrons, and concerned citizens got together